 But for more adventurous types, there's another Washington-linking travel option on the horizon that will take weeks to complete.
 And what a journey it promises to be.

-Described as the "single greatest trail project in United States history," the in-development Great American Rail-Trail spans 4,000 miles between the nation's park-studded capital and the preternaturally beautiful Evergreen State.
-(Proceed with caution when identifying the two.)
+Described as the "single greatest trail project in United States history," the in-development Great American Rail-Trail spans nearly 4,000 miles between the nation's park-studded capital and the preternaturally beautiful Evergreen State.
 Originating in the historic D.C. neighborhood of Georgetown, the multi-use trail, when complete, will pass through 11 states and an array of singularly awe-inspiring landscapes before terminating in the Cascade foothills, not far from Seattle.

 Countless communities large and small are situated along different segments of the trail including — wait for it — the city of Washington, Pennsylvania.

 President of the nonprofit Rails-to-Trails Conservancy (RTC) Keith Laughlin notes that this "bold vision" will "take years to complete."
 So don't hold your breath.
-There's work to be done.
-As a press release details, after years of visualizing and 18 months of "analysis and collaboration with local trail partners and state agencies" the all-important groundwork for the coast-to-coast trail — the RTC's signature project and by far its most ambitious — has been laid.
-It's happening.
+There's work to be done, but it's happening.

 Threading them all together